MedKhalil19/Objects_counting/README.md

 4. **Choose Your Counting Mode**
    Select which counting mode you want to use (real-time, image, or video processing) and run the respective script.

+---

+⚠️ **Note**: Due to the size of the project video, I will be uploading it to my LinkedIn profile.
+Watch it on my LinkedIn to prove my work: [Khlifi Med Khalil's LinkedIn](https://www.linkedin.com/in/khlifi-medkhalil/)

+---

 ## How YOLOv8 Enhances Object Counting
 The project uses YOLOv8 (You Only Look Once, version 8), a state-of-the-art object detection framework.
 YOLOv8 is designed for speed and accuracy, which allows for real-time performance and high precision across diverse datasets.
 This makes it well-suited for complex applications, including vehicle detection and more general object counting tasks.